Efficient storage of Pareto points in biobjective mixed integer programming: Abstract

 \section{Abstract}

-Biobjective mixed integer linear programs (BOMILP) are optimization problems where two linear objectives are optimized over a polyhedron while restricting some of the variables to be integer.
-Since many of the techniques for solving BOMILP (or approximating its solution set) are iterative processes which utilize data discovered during early iterations to aid in the discovery of improved data during later iterations, it is highly desirable to efficiently store the nondominated subset of a given set of data.
-This problem has not received considerable attention in the context of BOMILP; only naive methods have been implemented.
-We seek to bridge this gap by presenting a new data structure in the form of a modified binary tree that stores, updates, searches and returns nondominated solutions.
-This structure takes points and line segments in $\R^2$ as input and stores the nondominated subset of this input.
-We note that when used alongside an exact solution procedure, such as branch-and-bound (BB), at termination the data stored by this structure is precisely the set of Pareto optimal solutions.
-We perform {three computational} experiments.
-The first is designed to compare the utility of our structure for storing nondominated data to that of a dynamic list which updates via pairwise comparison.
-The results of our first experiment suggest that the data structure performs reasonably well in handling input of up to $10^7$ points or segments and is much more efficient than a dynamic list.
-In the second { and third experiments,} we use our data structure alongside the biobjective BB techniques available in the literature and solve specific instances of BOMILP. { We observe that the BB running times improve significantly when our structure is utilized}.
+In biobjective mixed integer linear programs (BOMILPs), two linear objectives are minimized over a polyhedron while restricting some of the variables to be integer.
+Since many of the techniques for finding or approximating the Pareto set of a BOMILP use and update a subset of nondominated solutions, it is highly desirable to efficiently store this subset.
+We present a new data structure, a variant of a binary tree that takes as input points and line segments in $\R^2$ and stores the nondominated subset of this input.
+When used within an exact solution procedure, such as branch-and-bound (BB), at termination this structure contains the set of Pareto optimal solutions.

+We compare the efficiency of our structure in storing solutions to that of a dynamic list which updates via pairwise comparison.
+Then we use our data structure in two biobjective BB techniques available in the literature and solve three classes of instances of BOMILP, one of which is generated by us.
+The first experiment shows that our data structure handles up to $10^7$ points or segments much more efficiently than a dynamic list.
+The second experiment shows that our data structure handles points and segments much more efficiently than a list when used in a BB.